 “I came to learn about human feelings.
-We have all other information about Earth, but my Mentor tells me human feelings can only be learned amongst humans, here on Earth itself.
+We’ve gained a lot of knowledge concerning your planet, but my Mentor tells me human emotions can only be learned among the people on Earth.
 Will you be my Mentor, my teacher on this subject?”

-The child closed his eyes and disappeared instantly.
+The child closed his eyes and disappeared.
 Leila gasped, jumped to her feet, and paced around the cottage.
-She opened the front door and searched through the garden.
-He was nowhere to be seen.
-She returned to the kitchen and poured herself another cup of coffee.
-Sipping her drink with unsteady hands, she tried to think.
-Soon, Leila gave in.
+She opened the front door and searched through the garden, but couldn’t find him anywhere.
+She returned to the kitchen and, despite her suspicions, poured herself another cup of coffee.
+Hands shaking, she picked up the cup and sipped her drink.
+Leila tried to think how the boy could have vanished.
+No ideas coming to her, she gave in.
 “All right, Kai, you can come back now!”

-Instantaneously, the boy re-materialized in front of her.
+Instantaneously, the boy materialized in front of her.

 “I … I see what you mean.”
-She examined the boy closely once again.
+Leila examined the boy closely once again.
 He seemed innocent and harmless.
 If it weren’t for the colour of those eyes, he almost looked like a human boy of similar age.
-She debated whether she should acquiesce.
+Leila debated whether she should acquiesce.
 She had so many unanswered questions.

-“I guess it’s all right if you want to stay, but are there any others involved, any hostile beings that might harm me or my planet?”
+“I suppose it’s all right if you want to stay, but are there any others involved?
+You know, hostile beings that might harm me or my planet?”

-“We do not mean any harm.
-There are no others with me.
-I came on my own.
+“This world is in no danger from us, and no one else is with me.
 I am only here to learn, and I must learn very fast.”

 “Should I believe you?”

-“I did not choose you, my Mentor did.
+“I did not, my Mentor did.
 He said you had something special, and I would only understand this when I finish my studies here.”